Call Today! Free Immediate Response 818-781-1570

 If we are able to convince the prosecutor your weapon was discovered as the result of an illegal search, they will most likely dismiss the carrying a concealed weapon case against you.

-Depending on the circumstances of your case, other possible legal defense include you were carrying the weapon for self defense, the weapon was in the trunk of your car, or in a locked container.
+Depending on the circumstances of your case, other possible legal defenses include you were carrying the weapon for self-defense; the weapon was in the trunk of your car, or a locked container.
 Finally, if you have a license to carry a concealed weapon, you can't be guilty of violating Penal Code 25400.

 Early intervention by our lawyers can have a tremendous impact on the outcome of your case.
 We offer a free immediate response.
 Call our office at 877-781-1570.